outsinre/outsinre.github.com/_posts/2017-10-10-lets-encrypt.md

 ~ # cerbot renew --pre-hook "systemctl stop nginx" --post-hook "systemctl start nginx" --dry-run
 ```

-Attention please; the two hooks will be executed no matter of sucessful or failed renewal.
+Attention please; unlike the `--deploy-hook` hook, the `--pre-hook` and `--post-hook` will be executed no matter of sucessful or failed renewal.
 Similarly, you can put the hooks into configuration files or script files.

 ### Automatic Renwal ###